Policy

 Exposure to secondhand smoke from burning tobacco products cause disease and premature death among nonsmokers.
 Any level of exposure to secondhand smoke presents a risk, and even brief exposure can cause immediate harm.
 Secondhand exposure also includes exposure to vaping aerosol — vaping smoke or cloud.
 It can contain potentially harmful substances, including nicotine, heavy metals like lead, volatile organize compounds and cancer-causing agents.
 (Centers for Disease Control and Prevention)

 Although there has been progress in reduction of cigarette use, the use of e-cigarettes and vaping has dramatically increased.
-In Colorado, almost 27 percent of high school students use e-cigarettes, the highest user rate for youth in the nation, and fewer youth believe vaping to be risky.
-In fall 2018, 30 percent of new, CSU incoming students used e-cigarettes before arriving on campus.
+In Colorado, 29 percent of Colorado high school students have used e-cigarettes.
+At CSU, 24.4% of students have used some type of nicotine product in the last month in 2021.
 According to the Centers for Disease Control and Prevention, policies that restrict tobacco use have been shown to help users quit and reduce use, as well as encourage never starting.